Summoned-Archfiend/Understanding-Node/chapters/9_backpacks.md

 <br />

 Inside of this `FEC` we have but one line of code to execute.
 Whilst your eyes may trace back up the code to the `incrementCounter` to find the code we are about to run recall that the JS engine is not doing this, it is simply accessing our label in memory of which we already have our code saved as an `argument`.
 Hence, we run inside our `FEC`: `counter++;`, JS will therefore look at the label `counter` and attempt to find a value for it.
 The first place the JS engine will check is within the `local memory` of the current `FEC`.
 In this case the `counter` label does not exist within the `local memory` of our `FEC` so our lookup fails.
 If we check our `call stack` we would expect JS to check the `GVE` next as that is the next context down our stack, however, we know it does not exist here either.
 So, how does JS deal with this? how could it be that we are able to define and invoke a function which has access to a variable that we apparently do not have access to? all is not quite what it seems.
 What we are missing from this puzzle is the intermediary step JS takes prior to checking our `GVE`.
 This is our `backpack`, within which all surrounding data needed to run the function are exported with the function itself as part of the function definition.
+In the below diagram the cross shows that this is our previously destroyed `execution context`, we are not resurrecting the `FEC` here, nor are we fetching data from the `local memory` of this previously run `FEC`, this is simply to demonstrate where the data originally came from.
+When we returned our `incrementCounter` function from this `FEC` we received our data pack as part of it's definition, it has sat on that definition ever since, within our `GVE`, we can only access this when we run the function code itself.
+Consequently when JS performs our lookup for the counter label, it doesn't find it in `local memory` of our `myNewFunction FEC` but it DOES find it within the function definition sitting within out `GVE`.

 <br />